Washington Policy Center

 *Todd Myers wrote a blog post for the National Center for Policy Analysis criticizing the Center for Media and Democracy's “ALEC Exposed” project in August 2011.

 “Washington Policy Center ,” Charity Navigator.
 Accessed September, 2015.

 Washington Policy Center 2014 Annual Report .
-PDF archived at DeSmogBlog.
+Archived .pdf on file at DeSmogBlog.

 “New Washington Institute Foundation Created ,” WIPS.org.
 Archived June 26, 1997. *Page no longer available on Internet Archive.

 “Washington Institute changes name ,” Puget Sound Business Journal, June 21, 2001.
 Archived .pdf on file at DeSmogBlog.